 Photo courtesy of VisitCalistoga.com

-A perfect day includes strolling historic Lincoln Avenue to find casual eateries, boutiques, art galleries and bookstores, not to mention dozens of spas and salons.
+A perfect day includes strolling historic Lincoln Avenue to find casual eateries, boutiques, art galleries and bookstores, not to mention dozens of spas and salons thanks to the mineral-rich waters in the area.
 Must-try treatments: a mud bath and a dip in a hot spring that bubbles up from an underground geothermal aquifer.

 Madison is a diverse hub of culture that’s known as the home of the University of Wisconsin.
 Visitors spend time exploring parks and trails, lakes and all the shops and restaurants that have popped up to serve this capital city.
 In fact, its capitol building was modeled after the Capitol in Washington, D.C., and it’s open daily for free tours.
 That’s a good place to begin your day.
 After learning about the seat of government, walk to nearby State Street’s pedestrian mall, with shops specializing in everything from stationery to soap.

 The other anchor of Capitol Square is the University of Wisconsin-Madison Campus.
 You’ll also find the Madison Museum of Contemporary Art (free) and the Overture Center for the Arts, with its free art gallery and busy schedule of shows and concerts.